Aperture - Libya

 Before I went, my idea of the country consisted of TV images of Muammar Qaddafi, and a few catchphrases: ‘Lockerbie’, ‘terrorist state’, ‘sanctions’.
 I was interested in seeing what Libya’s larger reality looked like.

-Having photographed in Afghanistan under the Taliban regime and Iraq under Saddam Hussein I felt prepared to work within strict rules of dictatorship.
-But at this point in time, Libya was in a state of attempted self-reinvention after years of political turmoil international embargoes and repression.
+Having photographed in Afghanistan under the Taliban regime and Iraq under Saddam Hussein, I felt prepared to work within the strict rules of dictatorship.
+But at this point, Libya was in a state of attempted self-reinvention after years of political turmoil, international embargoes and repression.

-Sanctions were imposed first by the US and later on by the UN that effectively crippled the country economically.
-Gaddafi once the openly ruthless dictator is now hoping to restyle himself as a peaceful leader, inviting Western and Asian businessmen to help revive his country's oil production.
-The new US embassy is currently being re-established in Tripoli. the country would seem to be opening wide its arms.
+Sanctions were imposed first by the US and later on by the UN, which effectively crippled the country economically.
+Gaddafi, once the openly ruthless dictator, is now hoping to restyle himself as a peaceful leader, inviting Western and Asian businessmen to help revive his country's oil production.
+The new US embassy is currently being re-established in Tripoli.
+The country would seem to be opening wide its arms.

-Understandably Libyans are playing with their new-found freedom is like a teenager with their father’s sports car, aching to floor the accelerator but holding back in case it all goes horribly wrong.
-The county’s businessmen eye this new open door policy with skepticism; on the other hand I met young people who talked excitedly about starting up Starbucks franchises and nightclubs.
+Understandably, Libyans are playing with their newfound freedom like a teenager with their father’s sports car, aching to floor the accelerator but holding back in case it all goes horribly wrong.
+The county’s businessmen eye this new open-door policy with scepticism; on the other hand, I met young people who talked excitedly about starting up Starbucks franchises and nightclubs.

-While there are new economic possibilities and freedoms for some, most of the Libya's population have suffered terribly during this period, and are still struggling.
+While there are new economic possibilities and freedoms for some, most of Libya's population has suffered terribly during this period and is still struggling.
 But I sense that many Libyans are wondering if the glitter on the Western horizon is just a mirage that could evaporate at any point into thin air.

 Words and Images - Jason Florio